Turkish president takes action at protest-rocked university - WTMJ

-ISTANBUL (AP) — Turkey’s president has ordered the establishment of two new departments in the country’s most prestigious university, which has been rocked by weeks of protests.
+ISTANBUL (AP) — Turkey’s president has ordered the establishment of two new departments in the country’s most prestigious university, which has been rocked by weeks of demonstrations protesting his appointment of a new rector with government links.

-Critics say the establishment of new departments would allow the presidentially appointed rector to staff them with government loyalists.
-Student groups involved in the protests tweeted against the new decision, saying it was an “occupation” attempt against academic freedoms.

-For weeks, students and faculty have led mostly peaceful protests against the new rector, Melih Bulu, who has links to Erdogan’s ruling party.
+For over a month, students and faculty have led mostly peaceful protests against the new rector, Melih Bulu, who has links to Erdogan’s ruling party.
 They are calling for Bulu’s resignation and for the university to be allowed to elect its own president.

+In an open letter to Erdogan, protesting Bogazici students called the decision to open new departments intimidation and “petty tricks.”

+“Your attempts to pack our university with your own political militants is the symptom of the political crisis you have fallen into,” the letter said.

 Police have detained hundreds of demonstrators at the university and in solidarity protests elsewhere, some taken away following raids of their homes.
 Most were later released.